fabian-z/log4shell-simpledemo/README.md

 - OpenJDK 8u181 (before patch for CVE-2018-3149, in order to demonstrate without deserialization vulnerabilities and Gadget chaining)
 - Spring Boot Starter Web with Spring Boot Starter Log4j2 (fixed version from December 2021, using log4j-core 2.14.1)
 - LDAP JNDI Reference Server from https://github.com/mbechler/marshalsec

+## Disclaimer

+The code and configuration files in this repository are provided for academic purposes and must only be used to learn, test your own systems or conducted allowed tests.
+Please remember to always follow the applicable local laws.